Subshifts with sparse traces: Examples

 We also show that sparseness and computability alone are not enough to guarantee soficness, by a slight adaptation of the well-known mirror subshift.

 \begin{proposition} There exists a $1$-sparse non-sofic $\Pi^0_1$-subshift. \end{proposition}

 \begin{proof} We construct such a binary subshift.
 First, forbid every configuration where the set of rows containing a nonzero symbol intersects every residue class modulo 3, and every configuration where some row contains two ones.
-If two rows whose distance is not divisible by $3$ contain $1$ at coordinates $(n_1,m_1)$ and $(n_2,m_2)$, respectively, and $m_2 - m_1 \equiv 1 \bmod 3$, then require that $n_1 < n_2$ and that if $|n_1 - n_2| = m$ then there exist two infinite vertical (necessarily nonoverlapping) strips of width at most $m/4$ containing the support of the configuration, and that both of these strips contain a nonzero symbol on exactly every third row.
+If two rows whose distance is not divisible by $3$ contain $1$ at coordinates $(n_1,m_1)$ and $(n_2,m_2)$, respectively, and $m_2 - m_1 \equiv 1 \bmod 3$, then require that $n_1 < n_2$ and that if $|n_1 - n_2| = m$ for some $m$ then there exist two infinite vertical (necessarily nonoverlapping) strips of width at most $m/4$ containing the support of the configuration, and that both of these strips contain a nonzero symbol on exactly every third row.
 Finally, require that for every pair of adjacent nonzero rows, the horizontal distance between the nonzero symbols on them is the same.
-This is clearly a $1$-sparse $\Pi^0_1$ subshift, and it is easily seen to be non-sofic by the pigeonhole principle. \end{proof}
+This is by definition a $1$-sparse $\Pi^0_1$ subshift (as we explained how to recognize its forbidden patterns).
+It is non-sofic by a standard exchange argument, see e.g. \cite[Theorem~7.5]{GiRe96} for this technique and references. \end{proof}

-With a slightly more elaborate construction, one can find even a $1$-sparse non-sofic $\Pi^0_1$-subshift where every configuration is either finite or an infinite ascending path (though of course they are not all $r$-paths for any fixed $r$).
+With a slightly more elaborate construction, one can find even a $1$-sparse non-sofic $\Pi^0_1$-subshift where every configuration is either finite or an infinite ascending path (though of course they are not all $r$-paths for any fixed $r$): pick a slowly-growing recursive function $g : \N \to \N$ with $g(n) \rightarrow \infty$ and additionally require that if there are two $1$s at distance at most $g(n)$ from each other, then the two-columns property of the subshift holds with respect to some $m \leq n$.